liquidprompt/liquidprompt/docs/overview.rst

 The following table compares those prompts systems in details.

-.. warning:: Those information have been gathered by *nojhan*, one of the author of Liquid Prompt.
+.. warning:: This information has been gathered by *nojhan*, one of the authors of Liquid Prompt.
-          As such, they are highly subjective.
-Judgements made about the levels of support are extremely arbitrary.
+          As such, it is highly subjective.
+Judgments made about the levels of support are extremely arbitrary.
 Take this with a grain of salt.

 In this table, the numbers in cells figure the level of quality of the feature.